 There is nothing wrong with buying a financed car, but you need to take care and do a bit of due diligence before committing.
-The responsibility is on you to ensure the car doesn’t have any outstanding finance, or if it does, to make sure that the seller pays off the loan before you take ownership of the vehicle.
+The responsibility is on you to ensure that the car doesn't have any outstanding finance, or if it does, to make sure that the seller pays off the loan before you take ownership of the vehicle.

 If you find the right car, don't be put off by existing finance.
 Just make sure everything is out in the open.
 Be wary of offers that seem too good to be true.
 However, you can also use the fact that the car is encumbered to negotiate a discount.